composer/composer/doc/articles/authentication-for-private-packages.md

 > a version control system like git or when an attacker gains (read) access to
 > your production server files.

-It is also possible to add credentials to a composer.json on a per-project basis in the 'config' section or directly to the repository definition.
+It is also possible to add credentials to a `composer.json` on a per-project basis in the `config` section or directly to the repository definition.

 # Authentication methods